Kebaya: Attire components

 Traditionally, Javanese women wear kemben while the Nyonya wear baju dalam beneath their kebaya to cover the breasts for modesty reasons due to the semi-transparent material of their kebayas.
 Today, the undergarment used under kebaya is usually either a corset, bra or camisole.
-The simpler and more modest undergarment wore by villagers, usually elderly women, is called kutang, which is a bra-like undergarment made from cotton.
+The simpler and more modest undergarment worn by villagers, usually elderly women, is called kutang, which is a bra-like undergarment made from cotton.